temporalio/documentation/docs/concepts/what-is-the-temporal-web-ui.md

 Temporal Web UI v2 is now generally available.

-Temporal Web UI v1 is being deprecated on September 30, 2022
+Temporal Web UI v1 is being deprecated on September 30, 2022.

 :::

-The Temporal Web UI is a GUI that provides users with Workflow Execution state and metadata and it's intended to be used to debug execution issues.
+The Temporal Web UI is a GUI that provides users with Workflow Execution state and metadata and is intended to be used to debug execution issues.
 It ships with every [docker-compose](/application-development-guide#docker-compose) update and is available with [Temporal Cloud](/cloud).

 <!-- TODO